TagStudioDev/TagStudio/docs/updates/roadmap.md

 # Feature Roadmap

-This checklist details the current and remaining features required at a minimum for TagStudio to be considered “Feature Complete”.
+This checklist details the current and remaining features required at a minimum for TagStudio to be considered "Feature Complete".
 This list is _not_ a definitive list for additional feature requests and PRs as they come in, but rather an outline of my personal core feature set intended for TagStudio.

 ## Priorities